 On December 3, 1997, the Russian-American Christian University was granted its educational license by the Russian Ministry of Education and this license authorized RACU to offer university-level undergraduate courses.
 After several years of preparation, the Institute applied for state accreditation and, on November 12, 2003, the Ministry of Education granted the Institute full accreditation for five years.
 This is an historic milestone in the Institute’s development – as far as we know, the Russian-American Institute is the first private faith-based liberal arts institute to be accredited in Russia.

 In the fall of 2009, after many years of hard work and overcoming many obstacles, the Russian-American Institute was finally able to move into its own campus facility in the Northeast part of Moscow.
-Conveniently located close to metro station Babushkinskaya, the facility will allow the Institute to expand its programs in many new ways in the future.
+Conveniently located close to metro station Babushkinskaya, the facility was built to accommodate up to 500 students.